How Much Do NBA Players Make? Average NBA Salary from 1990-2026

 For this analysis, I defined bench players as players who started less than half of their games and starters as players that started more than half of their games.

-Unsurprisingly, starters have always earned more than bench players, but lately the difference has grown tremendously.
-In 2019, starters made about 2.5x compared to bench players.
-In 2021/22 this increased to almost 4x!
+Unsurprisingly, starters have always earned more than bench players, but the gap widened sharply during the Covid pandemic.
+In 2019, starters made about 2.3x compared to bench players.
+By 2020-21 this had jumped to over 3x, as bench player salaries actually dropped while starter salaries continued to rise.

 Distribution of Salaries in the NBA